aws-samples/multimodal-rag-on-slide-decks/Blog4-PDF-TitanEmbeddings/README.md

 ### Data Preparation - Ingest and store PDFs using text and image files

 1. The [1_data_prep_pdf_files.ipynb](notebooks/1_data_prep_pdf_files.ipynb) notebook handles data preparation for _PDF files_.
 It utilizes the PDF files mentioned in the config file, extracts text from each page of the PDF file using the `PyPDF2` library and stores each in a `.txt` file.
 It converts each page in the PDF file into an image and plans to crop it in 4 parts: _2 horizontal_ and _2 vertical_ halves and store it as `.jpg` files based on how many parts a user wants to split the image into.
 It then stores the extracted texts and images in an S3 bucket for further analytics and RAG workflow purposes.
+This notebook saves the entire page as a single image by default.

-The user has the flexibility to choose from the following options to crop the image (or the `pdf page` as an image) as provided in the `page_split_imgs` section of the config file:
+The user has the flexibility to choose from the following options to crop the image (or the `pdf page` as an image) as provided in the `page_split_imgs` section of the [config_full.yaml](notebooks/configs/config_full.yaml) file:

 1. If you want to crop the `pdf image` vertically into two halves: a left half and a right half, set the `vertical_split` to yes.
 1. If you want to crop the `pdf image` horizontally into two halves: an upper half and a lower half, set the `horizontal_split` to yes.